Search for Dark Matter in 2HDMS at LHC and future Lepton Colliders: Collider analyses

 Keeping this fact in mind we present the detection prospects of $\textbf{DM156}_\textbf{w95}$ at a muon-collider at 1 TeV in the mono-photon final state.
 We present the signal and background production cross-sections in Table~\ref{tab:crosssec_muon_collider_monophoton_1tev}.
 We find that the missing-mass $\slashed{M}$ offers best separation between signal and background.
 We present the distribution in Fig.~\ref{fig:1tev_BP156_w95_monophoton}.
 Choosing suitable cuts on this variable, we achieve appreciable detection prospects for this benchmark, which can be seen in Table~\ref{tab:significance_monophoton_BP156_w95}.

-Our motivation for this particular study, may not be practical from the perspective of the current experimental designs of future colliders.
-However, we reiterate that, a muon collider at $\sqrt{s}=1$ TeV can be beneficial for specific regions of parameter space compared to $e^+e^-$ colliders of the same $\sqrt{s}$.
-Furthermore, in the context of a muon collider, the mono-photon final state at $\sqrt{s}=1$ TeV can yield a signal significance comparable to the $b\bar{b}$+MET study at a 3 TeV muon collider.
+Our motivation for this particular study may not be practical from the perspective of the current experimental designs of future colliders.
+However, we reiterate that a muon collider at $\sqrt{s}=1$ TeV can be beneficial for specific regions of parameter space compared to $e^+e^-$ colliders of the same $\sqrt{s}$.
+Furthermore, in the context of a muon collider, the mono-photon final state at $\sqrt{s}=1$ TeV can provide a good hint for the DM signal.

 Finally we consider the benchmark in the heavy mass region $\textbf{DM1000}_\textbf{w95}$.
 Here the DM is of 1 TeV mass, and the non-SM-like scalars $h_3,A,H^{\pm}$ are at 2.9 TeV.
 We present the production cross-section of such a benchmark across various $\sqrt{s}$ in Fig.~\ref{fig:crosssec_muon}.
 One can see that the best prospects for this benchmark are at the high energy muon collider i.e. at $\sqrt{s}=10$ TeV.
 And the most suitable channel in this case turns out to be pair produced DM in association with $t\bar t$.
 The major reason behind this is the considerable branching ratio of $h_3$ to $t\bar t$.
 However, the large branching ratio of $t\bar t$ naturally leads to a somewhat reduced invisible branching ratio of $h_3$.
 In our scan we find the largest invisible branching ratio of $\lesssim 21$\%.
 However, the large branching ratio of $h_3$ to $t\bar t$ fairly compensates for this when we look at the $t\bar t$+MET final state.
 The major SM background in this case is the SM $t\bar t$ process.
 We present the signal and background cross-sections in Table~\ref{tab:crosssec_muon_collider_ttbar_10tev}.
-One may note the generic feature in Fig.~\ref{fig:crosssec_ilc} and \ref{fig:crosssec_muon}, there is an $s$-channel resonant enhancement when $\sqrt{s}$ is in the vicinity of the mediator mass, then there is usually a dip and a further rise in the cross-section with $\sqrt{s}$, when $t$-channel processes start to dominate (see in particular the $b\bar b$ and $t\bar t$ associated production.)
+One may note the generic feature in Fig.~\ref{fig:crosssec_ilc} and \ref{fig:crosssec_muon}, there is an $s$-channel resonant enhancement when $\sqrt{s}$ is in the vicinity of the mediator mass, this results in a peak.
+At higher $\sqrt{s}$ the $t$-channel processes {(see in particular the $b\bar b$ and $t\bar t$ associated production)} start to dominate and the production cross-section rises again {while for the $A_SA_S\gamma$ final state with only s-channel contributions, no such rise at higher $\sqrt{s}$ appears.}

 Next we show the invariant mass of a $b\bar b$ pair for signal and background in Fig.~\ref{fig:10tev_BP1000_w95_ttbar}.
 Since in case of signal the $b\bar b$ pair comes from a $t\bar t$ pair from $h_3$ decay, they are relatively close, whereas in case of $t\bar t$ background, the two $b$-quarks come from a $t\bar t$ pair, which are back-to-back.
 This leads to a larger invariant mass of the $b\bar b$ pair in case of the background compared to the signal.
 After choosing a suitable cut on the invariant mass, we achieve a signal significance of $\sim 3\sigma$ (see Table~\ref{tab:significance_ttbar_BP1000_w95}).